wghglory/gitbook/React/Fundamentals.md

 * internal data
 * lifecycle event

 Every component is supposed to have a `render` method.
-The reason is that the `render` method returns the template for that component and it is necessary for a component to have a ui.
+The reason is that the `render` method returns the template for that component and it is necessary for a component to have a UI.

 We need to tell ReactDOM to which element the components should be rendered to.
 You usually have to use `ReactDOM.render` only once in your applications because rendering the most parent element will render all the children as well.